The translation of this document is outdated.

 A service provider which is registered in any of the European

-Economic Area countries and complies with the requirements of the
+Economic Area countries and meets the requirements of the legal

 entitled to exercise the freedom to provide information society